ALBA-Synchrotron/pyIcePAP/README.md

 How to define an python profile based on pyIcePAP module
 --------------------------------------------------------

-Following these staep you will create an ipython profile for easy access to an IncePAP system.
+Following these steps you will create an ipython profile for easy access to an IncePAP system.
 The profile exposes several monitor and configuration functions.

 1. Create a default ipython profile name ipapconsole (for instance):